 - tci-Info, which can provide activated TCI states for PDCCH/PDSCH reception at SCG activation (i.e. at transition from deactivated SCG to activated SCG), can be included in any RRC reconfiguration while the SCG is already deactivated.
 If the RRC reconfiguration indicates that the SCG remains deactivated, in the two above cases, from then on, the UE performs BFD and/or RLM using the TCI states indicated in tci-Info as TCI states for PDCCH reception.

 RAN2 does not consider introducing a separate RLM configuration specific for deactivated SCG.
-If RAN4 feel the necessity RAN4 can discuss/decide if it is needed or not.
+If RAN4 feels the necessity RAN4 can discuss/decide if it is needed or not.

 RAN2 leaves the decision to RAN4 whether to support the configuration of measCycle for deactivated SCG.